Microchip-Vectorblox/VectorBlox-SDK/README.md

-# VectorBlox SDK 2.0
+# VectorBlox SDK

-VectorBlox 2.0 is an SDK for compiling and running TFLITE INT8 networks on the VectorBlox accelerator.
+VectorBlox is an SDK for compiling and running TFLITE INT8 networks on the VectorBlox accelerator.

-The list of the TFLITE INT8 supported operators can be found [here](./docs/OPS.md).
-We are currently support 68 TFLITE OPS.
+The list of the TFLITE INT8 supported operators can be found [here](./docs/OPS.md) (currently 64 supported).

 Networks must be converted via the included scripts.